 In 2007 both delegations visited the World War II Cemetery in Normandy, France.
 More of visit on Normandy site.
 Before taking a train to Normandy, we toured Paris, Chateau of Versailles (very near Sevres) and had dinner on the Seine River.
 I was matched to a fellow writer, Franch-Marie Chauvelot, and elected official and we talked when we could.
 Above is a wonderful picture of us at a famous bookstore frequented by Hemingway.

 Visits brought delegates to our homes but also met “American” events – traditional Thanksgiving dinner, cookouts, ballgames, square dancing and fancy dinners.
 Exchanges allowed Mount Prospect organizations to interact with the French.
 Some visited over lunch, or some at the French Market held by the Lion’s Club every fall.
 Below is a 2013 visit to Mount Prospect with the park district hosting a cookout.

 In 2013 the delegation visit also held a dinner to which the community was invited.

-Most Visits exchanged both elected and non – elected residents interested in the exchanges –
+Most Visits exchanged both elected and non – elected residents who are interested in the exchanges.

 Following a 2013 visit to Mount Prospect, we were saddened to learn that Sevres Mayor François Kosciusko-Morizet had a stroke and passed away a few months later.